 To borrow for fall: Submit FAFSA by April 15th

-- You must also complete and submit the Postbac Preparatory Release Form to Student Financial Services to certify whether or not you have previously borrowed Federal Direct Loans for preparatory coursework.
+- You must also complete and submit the Postbac Preparatory Release Form to the Office of Financial Aid to certify whether or not you have previously borrowed Federal Direct Loans for preparatory coursework.

 Am I a dependent student?